- Inaccurate health-related misinformation may prevent people from seeking the care they need.

 This misinformation included the claims that red yeast rice is just as effective at lowering cholesterol as statins, that marijuana, ginger, and dandelion roots can cure cancer, and that HPV vaccines are dangerous.

 After the participants looked at the posts, they evaluated the information as completely false, mostly false, mostly true, or completely true.
-The team then followed up with questions relating to education level, interest in alternative medicine, income, age, and health knowledge.
+The team then followed up with questions relating to education level, interest in

 After compiling the data, the research team found that people with a lower education level and less knowledge of healthcare issues were more likely to believe inaccurate information than other study participants.